mauroalfaro/people-list-docker/README.md

 In order to test the app, first you have to start the db.
 Head to the resources package where the Docker compose file is located and run: docker-compose up (or docker-compose up -d if you want to detach) This will start the MySQL db.
 You can use MySQL Workbench to test connection.
+You can use docker-compose logs to check the logs from the db.